 For expats, travelers and people who earn overseas income.

-If you live, work, or travel overseas frequently and send money home regularly to support your family, the fees and exchange costs add up in the long run!
-Wise is one of the easiest and most cost-effective options for this.
+If you live, work, or travel overseas frequently and send money home regularly to support your family, Wise goes way beyond simple money transfers.

-Wise’s global multi currency account (review) and associated Wise travel card (review) are especially useful to expats who need banking features in a new country to pay rent, buy groceries, or receive money like a local (Wise offers international bank details in 10 currencies).
+Wise’s multi currency account (review) and associated Wise travel card (review) are especially useful to expats who need banking features in a new country to pay rent, buy groceries, or receive money like a local (Wise offers international bank details in 10 currencies).
 If you want to compare Wise with another service that enable you to get paid and pay others check out Wise Vs. Payoneer.

 These features are great for international people who need the freedom to manage multiple currencies from one account.